cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/introduction-to-mentoring-an-undergraduate-student.md

 By the end of this training, mentors will be able to:

 - Articulate expectations for the research project based on shared goals.
-- Define the undergraduate research project in terms of manageable scope, the relevant milestones, and means to measure progress.
+- Define the undergraduate research project in terms of manageable scope, the relevant milestones, and the means to measure progress.
 - Structure remote undergraduate mentoring and implement tools for information and data sharing.
 - Provide critical feedback in a constructive and inclusive way to the mentee to assist them in reaching their full research potential.
 - Foster mentee independence through the development of a network of mentors that they can reach out to for guidance and help on relevant questions.